przlel/przlel.github.io/_posts/2017-10-01-working-with-jekyll-in-docker.md

   jekyll build
 {% endhighlight %}

-Example works fine, but command is quite complex and hard to remember.
+The example above works fine, but the command is quite complex and hard to remember.
 To simplify we may use [docker-compose](https://docs.docker.com/compose/) tool.

-First we need to create `docker-compose.yml` file with bellow content
+First we need to create `docker-compose.yml` file with content bellow

 {% highlight yml %}
 services: